-Dr. Prasad’s research covers the areas of entrepreneurship, gender and diversity in organizations and interpretive methods, topics which he addresses from diverse theoretical-critical perspectives, having published articles with poststructural, postmodernists, feminist, postcolonial, neo-Marxists and psychoanalytical approaches.
-Dr. Prasad is currently co-Chair of the Critical Management Studies divisionat the Academy of Management.
+Dr. Prasad’s research encompasses the areas of entrepreneurship, gender and diversity in organizations and interpretive methods, topics which he addresses from diverse theoretical-critical perspectives.
+His publications have taken poststructural, postmodern, feminist, postcolonial, neomarxist and psychoanalytical approaches.
+He is currently co-Chair of the Critical Management Studies division at the Academy of Management.

-Dr. Prasad wrote much of his doctoral thesis as a researcher graduate of Yale University.
+Dr. Prasad wrote much of his doctoral thesis as a graduate researcher at Yale University.
 His doctoral research was funded by a grant from the Social Sciences and Humanities Research Council, and several other awards.
-He has taught courses in MBA and doctoral programs, and has supervised research students in levels of master and doctorate.
-Before arriving at the EGADE Business School, he was head teacher at the UNSW Business School (incorporated to the AGSM).
+He has taught courses in MBA and doctoral programs, and has supervised research students at master and doctorate level.
+Before arriving at the EGADE Business School, Dr. Prasad was head teacher at the UNSW Business School (incorporated to the AGSM).
 He has also held research positions at the Hebrew University of Jerusalem and at Rutgers University.